NormFrenette/GatsbyBlog/content/blog/Set-wifi-via-bluetooth/RaspberryPi-manual/index.md

 ```

 #### step 5 - Verify that wpa_supplicant.conf exists
-If your pi has ever connected to wifi, you should have a file called wpa_supplicant.conf.
-If not we need to create it.
-Run this command:
+If your pi has ever connected to wifi, you should have a file named **wpa_supplicant.conf**.
+If not, we need to create it.
+Run this command to check if you have this file on your Raspberry Pi:
 ```
 sudo cat /etc/wpa_supplicant/wpa_supplicant.conf
 ```